The Magic of the Minor Leagues

 Standout XP: The commitment to a theme

 So, what the hell is an IronPig?
 Well, Pennsylvania produces a lot of the US’s steel with raw iron ore — and the melted iron is called “pig iron” because, according to the team’s website, it’s poured into molds that “resemble a row of piglets.”
-The theme keeps the park’s activities cohesive, and it’s remarkable how many pig puns they’ve incorporated (almost as remarkable as the news that Coca-Cola Park needs $9.5M renovation to meet MLB mandates after opening in 2008… yikes).
+The theme keeps the park’s activities cohesive, and it’s remarkable how many pig (and bacon) puns they’ve incorporated (almost as remarkable as the news that Coca-Cola Park needs $9.5M renovation to meet MLB mandates after opening in 2008… yikes).

 The team’s two mascots are the pigs FeRROUS and FeFe (the symbol for iron on the periodic table is Fe), and the game program is called Pork Illustrated.
 Eatery names include Trough, Hog Heaven and Pig Stop.
 The hog-shaped receptacle where fans can make donations to the team’s charity is called the IronPiggy Bank.
 And yes, you’ll even find some signage written in Pig Latin.